lewoudar/scalpel/docs/static-spider.md

 Also, if you choose the follow *robots.txt* rules, keep in mind that for gevent spiders, the delay specified in this file will not be taken in account due to a technical limitation I don't explain for now in gevent.
 It is always the property `Configuration.request_delay` which is used for the delay between requests.
-The trio spiders do not suffer from this limitation.
+The anyio spiders do not suffer from this limitation.

 Furthermore, if you want a more object-oriented approach for your spider than a function, you can always use a class.